Kompakkt/Mono/README.md

 ### Note about Docker

-Docker is not a hard requirement, as it can be disabled and replaced in the `configuration.js` file, but, when disabled, Kompakkt expects instances of [MongoDB](https://www.mongodb.com/) and [Redis](https://redis.io/) to be available.
+Docker is not a hard requirement, as it can be disabled and replaced in the `configuration.ts` file, but, when disabled, Kompakkt expects instances of [MongoDB](https://www.mongodb.com/) and [Redis](https://redis.io/) to be available.